DinoChiesa/API-Tech-Forum-2016/Readme.md

 This repo contains the materials used in the demonstrations for API Tech Forum 2016, at SmogShoppe in Los Angeles, 2016 December 7.

+## Running the demos

+You will need to deploy the [proxy bundle](apiproxy) into an Apigee Edge organization.
+This proxy bundle relies on Java callouts, so it needs to be an evaluation or commercial organization.
+Trial organizations in Edge will not properly run Java callouts.

+To deploy the proxy bundle from the filesystem, you can rely on [pushapi](https://github.com/carloseberhardt/apiploy) or another similar tool.

+## On JWT

+One of the demonstrations exchanges a JWT for an opaque OAuth token.
+To exercise that part of the demonstration, you will need a public/private keypair.

 ## To create a key pair:

 ```
 mkdir keys